tymyrddin/purple/source/docs/distribution-networks/observable-semantics/control-and-command-execution/alarm-and-event-logs.md

 ## Event log gaps and deletions

+Like the [alarm journal](scada-observables.md), the event log is append-only, so a break in its sequence reads as
-The event log is continuous and complete.
-Events are appended as they occur, creating a chronological record.
-If events are missing (event 1000 at 10:00 UTC is immediately followed by event 1003 at 10:05 UTC, with events 1001 and 1002 absent), events were deleted.
-The gap is forensic evidence of tampering.
+deletion: event 1000 at 10:00 UTC followed by event 1003 at 10:05 UTC, with 1001 and 1002 absent, means those events were removed, and the gap is the evidence.

 Legitimate event deletions are extremely rare and would require explicit authorisation and documentation.
 A sensor malfunction might generate a flood of false events (thousands of spurious readings per second), and after the cause is